 Dr. Schickendantz expresses the need for more studies on proper pitching mechanics.
 More clinical studies are also needed to explore modifiable risk factors to reduce the staggering number of UCL injuries in youth athletes.

 I agree and encourage players, coaches, and parents to take some initiative too.
 Everyone could explore other methods, such as targeted strength training and physical therapy to prevent and treat UCL injuries.

 Want to Solve Your Elbow Pain or Return from Tommy John Surgery?
-Schedule an Executive Success Session today
+Schedule a Success Session today

 1. Gregory, B., & Nyland, J. (2013).
 Medial elbow injury in young throwing athletes.
 Muscles, Ligaments and Tendons Journal, 3(2), 91–100. http://doi.org/10.11138/mltj/2013.3.2.91